paperless-ngx/paperless-ngx/CONTRIBUTING.md

 ## Structure

 As of writing, there are 21 members in paperless-ngx.
-4 of these people have complete administrative privliges to the repo:
+4 of these people have complete administrative privileges to the repo:

 * [@shamoon](https://github.com/shamoon)
 * [@bauerj](https://github.com/bauerj)